braughtg/DCgit/UserStories.md

   - git config --global user.email <you@email.org>
   - git config --global push.default simple
   - git config --global credential.helper cache
+    - Note: credential.helper is not required and will make it so you don't have to repeatedly enter username and password.

 #### Creating a new Course
 1. Create a organization for the course (a new organization is recommended for each course.)